Baghdad: Climate

 Baghdad has a hot desert climate (Köppen BWh), featuring extremely hot, prolonged, dry summers and mild to cool, slightly wet, short winters.
 In the summer, from June through August, the average maximum temperature is as high as 44 °C and accompanied by sunshine.
 Rainfall has been recorded on fewer than half a dozen occasions at this time of year and has never exceeded 1 mm.
 Even at night, temperatures in summer are seldom below 24 °C. Baghdad's record highest temperature of 51.8 °C was reached on 28 July 2020.
-The humidity is typically under 50% in summer due to Baghdad's distance from the marshy southern Iraq and the coasts of Persian Gulf, and dust storms from the deserts to the west are a normal occurrence during the summer.
+Humidity is under 50% in summer, due to Baghdad's distance from both the marshes in southern Iraq and the coasts of the Persian Gulf.
+Dust storms from the deserts to the west are a normal occurrence during the summer.